 Creatine is a nonprotein compound which plays an important role in supplying our tissues with energy during periods of increased demand.
 It is not an essential nutrient: the human body can make creatine using the amino acids glycine, arginine and methionine as building blocks.

 Because creatine (in non-negligible quantities) is only found in animal flesh, vegetarians and vegans rely solely on their body's ability to synthesise this compound.
 Consequently, they typically have lower stores 9, 10, 11, 12.
-Does this this means that vegetarians/vegans are at a disadvantage in relation to physical and cognitive function? and if so, might supplementing with creatine correct for this?
+Does this mean that vegetarians/vegans are at a disadvantage in relation to physical and cognitive function? and if so, might supplementing with creatine correct for this?
 I have attempted to answer these questions in this blog.

 Creatine supplementation is being studied for various other potential therapeutic applications e.g., mental health, pregnancy, vascular health, metabolic health15.
 However, the science in support of these applications is weak.
 I've focused solely on the potential benefits of creatine in relation to sports performance and cognitive function because these interventions are supported by high-quality evidence.